patrickarlt/acetate-site/src/documentation/config-file.md

 order: 20
 ---

 Acetate is configured using a file called `acetate.config.js`.
-The configuration file should just be a Node module that will be called with the instance of Acetate.
-Here is a minimal example of an Acetate configuration file that simply sets the default layout and adds a few files that are usually ignored by Acetate:
+The configuration file is a Node.js module that will be called with the instance of Acetate.
+Here is a minimal example of an Acetate configuration file that sets the default layout and adds a few files that are usually ignored by Acetate:

 <code class="filename">acetate.config.js</code>